What you should know about Cardiac Arrest

 Cardiac arrest is an electrical malfunction that stops the heartbeat, shutting down the heart – like a breaker switch turning off all the power in a house.
 A person experiencing a cardiac arrest will collapse and be unresponsive.

 How is it different from a heart attack?

 A heart attack happens when a blocked artery slows or cuts off blood flow to the heart, but usually the heart continues beating.
 Typical heart attack signs are discomfort in the chest or upper body, shortness of breath, sweating, nausea and light-headedness.

 Cardiac arrest can be caused by some types of arrhythmia, an irregular heartbeat that can short circuit the heart’s electrical system.
 And about one quarter of heart attacks actually trigger cardiac arrest – either immediately or within an hour or two.
 Other rare contributors to cardiac arrest include drug overdose, major electrolyte abnormalities, or large clots that block flow to the lungs.

 Can cardiac arrest be treated?

-In most cases the only way to correct a cardiac arrest is to deliver a shock from a defibrillator.
+In most cases the only way to correct a cardiac arrest is to deliver high quality cardiopulmonary resuscitation (CPR) and a shock from a defibrillator.

 Are there any warning signs?